Lucky-Kashyap/JS-interview-practice/README.md

   - So, replace(/\W/g,'') replaces all non-word characters with an empty string, effectively removing them from the string.

+## day 7

+#### Write a function findMax that takes an array of numbers as input nd returns the maximum number in the array.

 # Interview Prep

 Happy Learning! ✨